thunderrabbit/poppopchaos/README.md

 * BACKEND:

-** Try to see if phpstan is working by removing its ignore-lines ** Add route for BubbleGetter until https://ppcapi.robnugen.com/api/v1/get_bubbles/ works ** push code to Github and see if action says passing ** Add other stuff I have done here for the api
+** Add other stuff I have done here for the api
-** Point this repo to that site when running things
 ** Make sure it all works as before
 *** e.g. https://bcn.robnugen.com/api/vr1/get_bubbles/ shows 3 bubbles of JSON data
 *** and the click bubble POST works as well